-Both the PON and ARN architectures end in the so-called central office (CO).
+All access architectures end in a so-called central office (CO) where the traffic from multiple base stations is aggregated.
 Note that operators are currently aiming to rebuild their COs into remote data centers, where further compute and storage capabilities will be available soon.
 In ARN-based deployments, network resources can be deployed even closer to the end user.
 The ARN is a carrier-grade Ethernet switch that allows naturally the addition of storage and compute capabilities at the network edge, nearest the radio links, and any other distributed network function that providers may want to develop.
 In addition, hence, each macro-cell site can be developed into a small data center, ensuring ultra-low latency.